 Respiratory distress and cord, skin and nails stained with meconium.

 20. How can we manage meconium aspiration syndrome?

-Give oxygen, IV fluids, appropriate feeding
+Give oxygen, IV fluids, appropriate feeding and antibiotics.

 21. What is the heart rate of patients with meconium aspiration syndrome?